Islam in Ethiopia: Muslim land rights

 Muslims were one of the marginalized groups that were not allowed access to land until the 1974 revolution.
 The revolution brought forth major changes to the socio-political and religious position of Ethiopian Muslims.
 In Gojjam, most Muslims did not have access to land, but had ways to get around it.
-They could rent, buy land, or enter in a crop sharing verbal agreement with the landowner.
-Muslims did not have the right to own, administer, or inherit land they simply were only allowed to live as tenants.
+They could rent, buy land, or enter into a crop-sharing verbal agreement with the landowner.
+Muslims did not have the right to own, administer, or inherit land; they simply were only allowed to live as tenants.
 If a verbal agreement was not an option, another way Muslims were able to acquire land was by clearing out unoccupied land and settling there, but only if they were able to offer some type of service to the balebat.
 Muslims were marginalised in Ethiopia, but particularly in Gojjam.